 In her youth, Ruth Langill trained at the Capitol Ballet Center under the direction of Stuart Carroll and Sharon Newton in her hometown of Sacramento, CA. During her teens she attended several summer intensives on scholarship at academies including State Street Ballet, Pacific Northwest Ballet and Texas Ballet Theater.
 This summer, she attended the Art of Ballet course for professional dancers, supported by the William Forsythe foundation in Madrid, Spain.
-Now she returns to Fort Worth to continue with her fourth season at the Texas Ballet Theater.
+Now she returns to Fort Worth to continue with her fifth season at the Texas Ballet Theater.

 Where are you from?